benfulcher/hctsa/README.md

 ## Other time-series analysis resources

-Other good resources for time-series analysis, e.g., in other programming languages are listed here.
+Other good resources for time-series analysis, e.g., in other programming languages (python and R) are listed here.

 ### `pyopy`

 This excellent repository allows users to run *hctsa* software from within python: [pyopy](https://github.com/strawlab/pyopy).

 ### `hctsaAnalysisPython`

 Some beginner-level python code for analyzing the results of _hctsa_ calculations is [here](https://github.com/benfulcher/hctsaAnalysisPython).

 ### Generating time-series data from synthetic models